Syrian-Open-Source/nodejs-studio/README.md

  ```
 create -t c -n <controllerName>  -p <path>
  ```
-* To see all command type this in cmd:
+* To see all commands type this in cmd:
  ```
 create --type help
  ```